top of page

 Mar 27

-Spring in the Great Court Garden at Athelhampton
+Spring Gardens in Dorset | The Great Court at Athelhampton

 Carefully edging the pond at the Great Court As we move towards Spring, the Great Court Garden at Athelhampton begins to feel quietly enchanted under an unbroken blue sky.
 The fountain catches the late afternoon sun, its water sparkling and scattering light, while the tall yew pyramids cast long, graceful shadows across the lawns.
 With visitors welcomed throughout the year, we have no hurried reopening as the seasons turn.
 Instead, as Winter turns to Spring, the rhythm of the